 - 4 egg yolks

-- 3 Tbsp sugar
+- 3 tablespoons white granulated sugar

-- Preheat oven to 300 degrees.
+- Preheat oven to 300°F.

+- Add 2-3 tablespoons of hot mixture to yolks to temper.
 Gradually incorporate chocolate mixture into yolks.

-Cover with aluminum foil and poke fork holes.
+- Cover with aluminum foil and poke fork holes.

-Bake 30 minutes, until set but still jiggly.
+- Bake 30 minutes, until set but still jiggly.

 - Transfer to wire rack to cool completely.
 Cover and refrigerate 3+ hours.

 - Garnish with whipped cream, sweetened crème fraîche or berries.